 480p also known as Standard Definition (SD) and often called ‘DVD quality’.
 Back in the day of ‘burning DVDs’ this resolution offered the highest quality allowed played well laptop and desktop monitors.
 Note: nowadays, if you want a sharper motion picture (higher res), you’ll need to use a Blu-ray disc and Blu-ray burner.

 Welcome to True High-Definition!
-True HD starts at 720p, and this is the resolution you’re used to seeing on your HD TV.
+True High-Definition starts at 720p, and this is the resolution you’re used to seeing on your HD TV.
 If you’re wanting to upload your video onto social media, this resolution will do the trick.

 So, which video resolution is best?